-It’s a certainty that he didn’t show this to his partner George Ramsey because Mr. Ramsey doesn’t appear on any of the mining claims and after this point is completely out of the picture.
+It’s a certainty that he didn’t show this gold ore to his partner George Ramsey, because Mr. Ramsey doesn’t appear on any of the mining claims and after this point, he is completely out of the picture.

 The book of mining claims that were filed in the 1860's and found at the Douglas County Archives.

 These are entries listed in the index book that shows some of Bohemia Johnson's mining claims.

 This is one of the twelve mining claims filed by James (Bohemia)